danwalterlink/yask/README.md

   * Slightly improved colors for diff
   * `gdmb` (g)it (d)elete (m)erged (b)ranches - Deletes all branches already merged on current branch

-### RubyGems

-A .gemrc is included.
-Never again type `gem install whatever --no-ri --no-rdoc`. `--no-ri --no-rdoc` is done by default.

 ### Tmux configuration
 `tmux.conf` provides some sane defaults for tmux on Mac OS like a powerful status bar and vim keybindings.
 You can customize the configuration in `~/.tmux.conf.user`.

 ### Vimization of everything
 The provided inputrc and editrc will turn your various command line tools like mysql and irb into vim prompts.
 There's also an included Ctrl-R reverse history search feature in editrc, very useful in irb, postgres command line, and etc.

 ### Github Issues: [ghi gem](https://github.com/stephencelis/ghi)
 We include the `ghi` command.
 Try `ghi list` and have fun managing issues from command line!

 ## Vim - What's included?
  * [Navigation - NERDTree, EasyMotion, CtrlP and more](doc/vim/navigation.md)
  * [Text Objects - manipulate ruby blocks, and more](doc/vim/textobjects.md)
  * [Code manipulation - rails support, comments, snippets, highlighting](doc/vim/coding.md)
  * [Utils - indents, paste buffer management, lots more](doc/vim/utils.md)
  * [General enhancements that don't add new commands](doc/vim/enhancements.md)

-A list of some of the most useful commands that YADR provides in vim are included below.
+A list of some of the most useful commands that yask provides in vim are included below.
 This is not a comprehensive list.
 To get deeper knowledge, practice a few of these every day, and then start looking into the lists of plugins above to learn more.

 #### Navigation
  * `,z` - go to previous buffer (:bp)
  * `,x` - go to next buffer (:bn)
  * `Cmd-j` and `Cmd-k` to move up and down roughly by functions (`Alt` in Linux)